Nor the Moon by Night: Shooting

 One of the cheetahs used in filming savaged its trainer.
 A bush fire got out of control.
-Michael Craig, although married, had an affair on set with a woman called Shirley.
+Craig, although married, had an affair on set with a woman called Shirley.
 He also almost drowned crossing a river.

-At one point, Michael Craig was the only one of the four leads available at work.
+At one point, Craig was the only one of the four leads available at work.
 He later quipped "I'm left alone for three weeks with a film crew and a lot of monkeys."
 Annakin said "one day there was only me and a snake available to work."
-However Annakin did meet his future wife Pauline during filming.
+However Annakin did meet his future wife Pauline Carter during filming.

 The unit returned to London in April 1958 where some additional scenes were shot, including a new ending.
 "I feel as if I have just come out of prison", said Lee on her return.
 "I have been watched and questioned all the time.
 I'm 22 and hope to marry again before I'm 80.
 Love is the important thing.
 I believe in letting my heart rule my head."
 Filming took around a month.

 The movie was completed over budget and behind schedule.
 Rank terminated Lee's contract, and she never worked for the studio again.
 The job of directing The Singer Not the Song was taken from Annakin and given to Roy Ward Baker.

-Rank said the combined cost of the film and three others - Innocent Sinners, The Wind Cannot Read and Night to Remember - was £1,100,000.
+Rank said the combined cost of the film and three others – Innocent Sinners, The Wind Cannot Read and A Night to Remember – was £1,100,000.

+Annakin later said "the picture was a mediocre hotch potch."
+He elaborated "as I had always suspected, it could never make a great statement about Africa, but after shooting a new ending, the result was passable entertainment.
+But we had gone so far over budget that my honeymoon with John Davis was over.
+All the promises of my making The Singer Not the Song were broken."
+He added "Over the long haul, the movie recouped its budget in Europe, and made some profit in the U.S.... but there were no bonuses or deferments for us — except that I had Pauline, and no bonus could have been greater."

 Reception

-Variety praised the photography but criticised the acting and script.
+Box office

 The film managed to recoup its costs in Europe and made a profit after its release in the United States.

-Annakin later said "the picture was a mediocre hotch potch."